jimweirich/rspec-given/README.md

 ### Processing Natural Assertions

-When natural assertions are enabled, they are only used if one of the following is true:
+When natural assertions are enabled, they are only used if all of the following are true:

 1. The block does not throw an RSpec assertion failure (or any other exception for that matter).